MOSES * EGYPT * SPAETH

 During times several researchers have had inquiries about delivering novel writing, - from their readers who would like to have a look into the exciting information, however, preferably via fiction as being the well functioning way of communicating.
 To some people source references are a pleasant confirmation of quality of information or an interesting extra information along the way - others, however, understandably, see this as too many traffic lights, hampering the reading velocity a little too often.
 Many scientists have used the novel version, when they wanted to launch or try out new ideas - all of which, for general reading, is a handy but also more responsibility-free communication.

-A project like this about a new understanding of the special background of Moses has not previously been carried out - and might easily be understood as less usable in practise as well as in serious consideration, if the discoveries presented had been described in such a way that they would be less accessible for control.
-Therefore - no novel, but some given subjects of the most important relevance and also being able to engaging by virtues of their own.
-By themselves they even contain further perspectives - which also concern new thinking which, in the not so long-term, will be necessary within the actual religions.
+A project of this kind concerning a new understanding of the special background of Moses has not previously been carried out - and if the discoveries presented had been described in such a way that they would be less accessible for control they might incidently risk being perceived as less usable in practice as well as for serious assessment.
+Therefore - no novel, but some given subjects engaging by virtues of their own and of most important relevance.
+By themselves these will even offer further perspectives - also concerning new ways of thinking which, in the not so long term, will be necessary within the actual religions.

 The Spiritual Dimension